 Being diagnosed with a rare condition can be extremely isolating and so often we hear from people who did not know where to turn to get advice or support.
 I am very excited about the launch of a formal OPMD network which will enable people with OPMD to link up, and support each other to access appropriate care, advice and support.

-If you would like more information or to become involved with the OPMD group you can join the email group by getting in contact with Lloyd Tingley on 020 7803 4804 or email@example.com.
+If you would like more information or to become involved with the OPMD group you can join the email group by getting in contact with Bobby Ancil on email@example.com.